 - Colored paper (same colors as the flowers)

 With a quick snip from a pair of scissors, I cut the lei’s string and and pulled all of the flower petals off the string.
 I was really surprised by how many petals a single lei produced.

 Then, I dug out a plastic serving tray (also from the dollar store) and added coordinating colored paper squares to each section of the tray.
 After I cut up and attached all the pieces of paper, I realized that I had post-it notes in all of the same colors.
 Using the sticky notes to color code the serving tray would have saved me a bit of time and paper.
 Do you have sticky notes to use?

 With all the sections of the tray marked by color, kids can use it to sort the flower petals into the correct sections of the tray.
 This can also be used as a counting activity.
 Kids can determine how many flowers there are in each color and which color has the most flowers.

-Magnetic Flower Color Match Activity:
+Magnetic Flower Color Sorting Activity

 Now, kids can use the magnetic pom-poms to hold the flower petals to a cookie sheet, magnetic board or refrigerator.
 In addition to color matching, kids can use these magnetic flowers for counting, building number sense, making patterns, etc……a great addition to a flower-themed unit!

-If you like this activity, you will also like the following flower-themed activities from my TPT store.
+If you like this activity, you will also like the following flower-themed activities from my store.
 Click on the images below to check them out.